Ekitji/siem/README.md

 ## Uninstall processes
 Its likely that if a user can trigger an installation, they can also trigger a uninstallation.
 Uninstall processes are of interest regardles of where the filepath is.
-If the ACL is not correct - a binary replacement will likely cause trouble.
+If the ACL is not correct - a binary replacement will likely cause trouble. query also for file creation of typical uninstall files by using Sysmon event.code:11.

 ### Example of uninstall process names
 We are only covering unins*